-(a) On February 10, 2005, the Board adopted a Code of Conduct to help the Corporation's directors, officers and employees to take a consistent approach on key integrity issues.
+(a) On May 24, 2016, the Board adopted a revised Code of Conduct, to help the Corporation's directors, officers and employees to take a consistent approach on key integrity issues.
 The Code of Conduct may be obtained upon written request to the Secretary, Héroux-Devtek Inc., Suite 658, East Tower, Complexe Saint-Charles, 1111 Saint-Charles Street W., Longueuil, Québec, Canada, J4K 5G4.